As Interest Rates Drop, It’s Time to Rethink Your Savings and Debt

 Other Ways to Prepare Your Finances for Falling Interest Rates

 Lower rates also present an opportunity to save money if you're paying off debt.
-Rate cuts could lead to lower interest rates on credit cards and other accounts with variable interest rates.
+Rate cuts typically lead to lower interest rates on credit cards and other accounts with variable interest rates.
 You could put that extra savings toward paying down your debt faster, or set it aside in a high-yield savings account.

 Lower rates won't affect accounts with fixed interest rates, but you can still prepare and respond to rate cuts in several ways: